katrina356/Election_Analysis/README.md

 ## Election Audit Summary
 I would recommend utilizing the code created in this analysis in other elections like this one across the state of colorado.
 For example:
  - Other precincts could use the code exactly as is.
-The only change would be changing the source file.
-CSV file would need to be changed.
+The only change would be changing the source file name and folder.
+The other option would be for other precincts to set up their folders with the same naming convention.
+Some of the lines that would need to be changed are:
+ 'file_to_load = os.path.join("Resources", "election_results.csv")'
+ 'file_to_save = os.path.join("Resources", "election_analysis.txt")'